 Respect is a core principle of Lean thinking and should be applied to everyone within the company, as well as customers.
 Respect is expressed by actively asking questions and seeking to learn from others, mentoring them in continuous improvement, and eliciting cooperation and collaboration toward eliminating waste.

-Applying the tools and principles of Lean to your own work and your own processes, treating your employer as a customer, and adding value for them, is difficult, when looked at from a certain perspective.
-Striving for perfection isn’t an undertaking for the weak or lazy.
+Applying the principles and tools of Lean to your own work and your own processes, treating your employer as a customer, and adding value for them, is difficult when looked at from a certain perspective.
+Striving for perfection isn't an undertaking for the weak or lazy.